Batto1/nrfx_die_temp_sensor_blocking_example/README.md

 # Introduction
 - Example or hal libs aren't created by me.
-Only some modification in the code is made for demonstration purposes.
+Only some modification in the code is made for demonstrating the simple use and total time to take readings are measured.
+- built-in nRF HAL libs are used.
+- Readings are blocking (i.e. program waits until reading is taken).

 - original example path in Nordic NCS: modules\hal\nordic\nrfx\samples\src\nrfx_temp
 - some modified information from the original example's README is given below.